particle-iot/compile-action/README.md

           sources_folder: 'src'
 ```

 Compiling in the cloud can be 30 to 60 seconds faster than compiling locally.

-This is due to overhead related to downloading and extracting the buildpack Docker image.
+Compiling locally has overhead related to downloading and extracting buildpack Docker images to the Action runner.

 Your access token should be tightly scoped to the minimum required permissions.